Morpurgo's new topic is `Turn it up!' We will use this topic as the springboard to subjects across the curriculum.

 If you have any questions please don't hesitate to call in and see me after school or call the office to make an appointment.

 Please keep checking back for updates.

 When reading with your child at home it is important that they understand what they’re reading.
 Use these questions to help question your child:

-Pupils will be set homework on a Tuesday and Friday.
+Pupils will be set homework on a Wednesday and Friday.
 On Friday the homework will consist of spellings and times tables.
-On a Tuesday homework will be set that will consist of an area of the curriculum.
+On a Wednesday homework will be set that will consist of an area of the curriculum.
 The children will be able to access this through Google Classroom or in the homework book.
 In addition to this, each child will be expected to complete their daily work program on DoodleMaths.